ministryofjustice/opg-dora-metrics/README.md

 *Note: This command does require a github auth token to run*

+### GitHub Repository Standards

+Checks a series of provided repositories against our agreed MoJ standards and an additional set we utilise in OPG.

+`github_repository_standards.py` iterates over repositories, gathers information on each compared to the statndards required and tracks if they have passed each type and each category (baseline / extended).

+A json file along with a markdown file are generated as the output and found in `./outputs/github_repository_standards/*` which are then published to our technical documentiona site.

+For example usage, please check the make targets `github_repository_standards_by_list` and `github_repository_standards_by_org` or for more details run `python ./github_repository_standards.py --help`

+*Note: This command does require a github auth token to run*

 ## Testing

-All tests are run within github workflows and you can run them directly via `make tests` or pick a particualr set using `make test names=${PATTERN}`.
+All tests are run within github workflows and you can run them directly via `make tests` or pick a particular set using `make test names=${PATTERN}`.